A short break in the Lake District – a 3-day complete guide

 It takes about 30 minutes from Ambleside to Bowness and a further 40 minutes to get to Lakeside.
 The landscape slightly differs depending on which side you sit.
 Make the journey an extra bit enjoyable by having a picnic on board.
 My fresh cream-filled scone with strawberry jelly went down a treat, and quickly too.

-Steam train at Lakeside
+Jump on board the steam train at Lakeside

 Our final stop on the cruise was to Lakeside.
 Even before you disembark, you’ll notice the old-style steam train waiting at the platform.